 We endeavor to make the sufferer as comfortable as possible without sacrificing our focus on the big picture.
 We prioritize our strategies to effect a gradual and sustained recovery that is crash-free.
 Because the body is ever changing, our approach calls for sustained close monitoring to assess the body's biological state continuously, so recommendations are made as close to real-time as possible.
 Laboratory testing is used when needed.

-NEM therapy is successful NOT because of some magical potion or drug.
-It works because the focus is on giving the body what it wants in a way that is natural, personalized, and gradual, watching for the body’s responses through its signs and symptoms.
+NEM Nutritional Program is successful NOT because of some magical potion or drug.
+It works because the focus is on giving the body what it wants in a way that is natural, personalized, and gradual, watching for the body's responses through its signs and symptoms.
 The body’s amazing healing power is thus given a chance to thrive.

 Along with recovery, our goal is to teach each person how to listen to their own body, how to live with it post recovery, and how to prevent recurrence in the future.